Curve/lime/README.md

 </p>

 ## 👋 Introduction
-Lime is a *cross-platform* framework that is focused on game modding and tries to provide you with useful features for your journey.
+Lime is a *cross-platform* library that is focused on game modding and tries to provide you with useful features for your journey.

 ## 🗒️ Features